Striveworks/kserve-huggingfaceserver/README.md

 # Fork of KServe for huggingfaceserver CVE fixes

-This is a fork of kserve that serves to document how we build the image:
+This is a fork of kserve that serves to document how we built the image:

 ```
 724664234782.dkr.ecr.us-east-1.amazonaws.com/library/kserve-huggingfaceserver:v0.16.0